 Welcome to the Department of Forestry and Natural Resources (FNR) website!
-It is our mission to develop and disseminate knowledge associated with the protection, management, and sustainable use of terrestrial and aquatic ecosystems, and to train the next generation of professionals in the natural resource sciences and wood products manufacturing technology.
+It is our mission to develop and disseminate knowledge associated with the protection, management, and sustainable use of terrestrial and aquatic ecosystems, and to train the next generation of professionals in the natural resource sciences and sustainable biomaterials: process and product design.

-We are a vibrant and growing department, offering undergraduate degrees in five majors.
-We have a talented faculty and professional staff with expertise in Forestry, Fisheries and Aquatic Sciences, Natural Resource Social Sciences, Wildlife, and Wood Products.
+We are a vibrant and growing department, offering undergraduate degrees in four majors.
+We have a talented faculty and professional staff with expertise in Forestry, Fisheries and Aquatic Sciences, Wildlife, and Sustainable Biomaterials: Process and Product Design.
 The FNR graduate program offers Master of Science, Master of Science in Forestry, and Doctor of Philosophy in all of these focal areas.

 The department maintains strong disciplinary research programs in forestry, fisheries, and wildlife, with an emphasis on applied ecology.
 Additional expertise exists in molecular biology, including genetics physiology and tissue culture.
 The interdisciplinary capabilities and interests of the FNR faculty are reflected in the department’s Areas of Excellence.